Bantu peoples of South Africa: Traditional sports and martial arts

-The most popular sporting code in South Africa and among Black South Africans is Association football with the most notable event having been hosted being the 2010 FIFA World Cup, but before such advent there are historical sports that were popular to the indigenous.
+The most popular sport in South Africa, including among Black South Africans, is association football, and the country hosted the 2010 FIFA World Cup.
+Before the advent of modern sport, however, various traditional sports were practised by the indigenous peoples.

 Nguni stick-fighting

-It is a martial art historically practiced by teenage Nguni herdboys in South Africa.
-Each combatant is armed with two long, hard sticks, one of which is used for defense and the other for offense with little or no armor used.
-Although Xhosa styles of fighting may use only two sticks, variations of Nguni stick-fighting throughout Southern Africa incorporate shields as part of the stick-fighting weaponry.
-Zulu stick-fighting uses an isikhwili, an attacking stick, and ubhoko, a defending stick or an ihawu, a defending shield.
-The objective is for two opposing warriors to fight each other to establish which of them is the strongest or the "Bull" (Inkunzi).
-An "induna" or War Captain becomes a referee for each group of warriors, keeps his crew in check and keeps order between fighters.
-Warriors of similar affiliation did this when engaging in combat with one another.
-In modern times this usually occurs as a friendly symbolic practice part of the wedding ceremony, where warriors (participants) from the bridegroom's household welcome warriors from the bride's household.
-Other groups of participants may also be welcomed to join in.
+Nguni stick-fighting is a martial art historically practised by teenage Nguni herdboys.
+Each combatant is armed with two long sticks, one used for defence and the other for offence, with little or no armour.
+Although Xhosa styles may use only two sticks, variations elsewhere in southern Africa incorporate shields.
+Zulu stick-fighting uses an isikhwili (attacking stick) and an ubhoko (defending stick) or an ihawu (defending shield).
+The objective is for two warriors to establish which is the stronger or the "Bull" (Inkunzi); an "induna" or war captain referees each group of fighters.
+In modern times the practice usually occurs as a friendly, symbolic part of wedding ceremonies, in which warriors from the bridegroom's household welcome those from the bride's household.

 Musangwe

-A traditional, bare-knuckle, combat sport of Venda people.
-It resembles bare-knuckle boxing.
+Musangwe is a traditional bare-knuckle combat sport of the Venda people, resembling bare-knuckle boxing.